-“NCLEX Exam Questions To Ask Yourself To Pass Your NCSBN Nursing Test”
+“NCLEX Exam Questions To Pass Your NCSBN Nursing Test”

 The biggest waste of time in preparing for the NCLEX exam is getting a failing score and having to start all over again from scratch.
 Therefore, the purpose of the information below is for you to pass on the first try.

 The National Council Licensure Examination For Registered Nurses® (NCLEX-RN®) exam is developed and administered by the National Council Of State Boards of Nursing® (NCSBN®).
 It’s purpose is to ensure that each entry level nurse has the knowledge needed to perform in a safe and effective manner.
 The NCLEX exam is administered across fifty states, four U.S. territories and the District of Columbia.

 In order to register for this assessment, a registered nursing candidate should apply to the National Council of State Boards of Nursing for licensure eligibility.
 Once your eligibility has been confirmed the board will provide an Authorization to Test (ATT) number.
 At the same time the candidate should register with Pearson VUE, the contracted test provider.

 There are three ways to register with Pearson VUE: online, by telephone, or by mail.
 The cost of the exam is $200 and can be paid using a credit or debit card (VISA, MasterCard, or American Express).
 It is also possible to pay using a money order, cashier’s check, or certified check.